The International Steam Pages

 Fireless Locos

 Many countries here are also covered elsewhere on this site.
-In particular. there is information on narrow gauge railways in Austria, Denmark, France, Greece, Holland, Ireland, Portugal, United Kingdom as well as some of the countries above.
+In particular. there is information on narrow gauge railways in Austria, Denmark, France, Greece, the Netherlands, Ireland, Portugal, United Kingdom as well as some of the countries above.

 This site has never aimed to cover heritage/preserved steam in (Western) Europe.
 For information on these I recommend: